MAlnouri/NodeBlackJack/README.md

 # NodeBlackJack
-BlackJack game running on Node
+A BlackJack game running on Node.
+Verifies login information, new user creation and uses to JS to update database on the server that tracks players wins, losses and earnings.